Opollo11/De-dupe-Engine/README.md

 ### Setbacks with Duplicate Data

-- Firstly, presence of duplicate entries can be a huge problem when seen from a storage perspective.
+- Presence of duplicate entries can be a huge problem when seen from a storage perspective.
 Storage isn't cheap.
 Hence there is a need to minimize storage by avoiding these duplicates.

-- Second, with the presence of duplicate data, larger is the dataset/database.
+- With the presence of duplicate data, larger is the dataset/database.
 This is seen as a hindrance for any searching/sorting algorithm as their efficiency is inversely proportional to the size of the data.

 ### How do we overcome this?